42W927 Empire Road

 - An Award to the District chairman with the best overall promotion of the Americanism Program at a District Meeting.
 Reports should be sent to Department Chairman after each meeting no later than March 31, 2022.

 - Most outstanding promotion of patriotic holiday in the community.

 - Citation to every Auxiliary that promotes patriotic holidays in their community.
 Criteria and entry form available at vfwauxiliary.org/resources.
 Auxiliaries must send the entry form to their Department Chairman by March 31,2022.
 Citations will be mailed directly to participating Auxiliaries by National Headquarters.

 - Citation and $25 to one Auxiliary in each of the four Conferences with the most outstanding promotion of patriotic holidays in the community.

-The Department Americanism Chairman must sign and send a copy of the completed Department-winning entry form to the National Americanism Ambassador by April 30, 2021 for judging.
+The Department Americanism Chairman must sign and send a copy of the completed Department-winning entry form to National Americanism Ambassador by April 30,2022 for judging.

 - Citation to each Department Americanism Chairman for participation in this Program.

-- $25 VFW Store Gift Certificate to the one Department Americanism Chairman in each of the 10 Program Divisions for the best promotion of Blue Star Mothers and Families or Gold Star Mothers and Families.
+- $25 VFW Store Gift Certificate to the one Department Americanism Chairman in each of the 10 Program Divisions for the best promotion of Blue Star Mothers and Families.

 We have provided a place here for you to download all of the information that we distribute to you through our Program Book and Bi-Monthly Chairmen’s Bulletins.
 You will need Adobe Reader, it is a Free program and can be downloaded here Get Adobe